Yandex Cloud

 • Revoking a role

-To grant a user, group, or service account access to a certificate, assign a role for it.
+To grant an individual user, user group, or service account access to a certificate, assign a role for it.

 Assigning a roleAssigning a role